Which Home Renovations Give You the Most Return for Your Money?

 New Garage Door

 If your front door is the haircut of your house, your garage door is the teeth whitening procedure.
 Sure, you look fine without it but you look even better once your smile is brighter.
-A new garage door is another expense that immediately increases your curb appeal and nearly pays for itself when you sell.
+A new garage door is another expense (around $2,300) that immediately increases your curb appeal and nearly pays for itself when you sell.
 You could see an 83 to 87 percent return.

 When you create a space in your background to enjoy that part of your home and it looks good, you add plenty of value to your home.
 Wood decks can return up to 87 percent of what you pay for them.
 Now, replace an old sliding glass door or back windows with a set of French doors that open up onto your deck or patio, and you’ve added even more value and the appearance of extra space.

-What list of home renovations would be complete without a mention of a kitchen remodel?
+What list of home renovations would be complete without a mention of a kitchen remodels?
 It’s still one of the most popular ways to add value and help your home sell a little faster.
 The key is to update your kitchen in a way that fits your home’s architecture and style and the value of your home.
 A $200,000 kitchen in a $150,000 home will not yield the return that a $20,000 kitchen might.
 Choose the right appliances, cabinets, and look for your kitchen, and it could return anywhere from 67 to 83 percent.

 You don’t have to spend a lot of money or change everything to renovate before you sell to see a return on your investment.
 Make strategic changes that enhance the livability and functionality of your home instead.